MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-appx-01.md

 ---
-title: Standalone Holographic Remoting tutorials - 1.
-Getting started with Standalone Holographic Remoting
+title: PC Holographic Remoting tutorials - 1.
+Getting started with PC Holographic Remoting
 description: Complete this course to learn how to remote mixed reality experience form your PC to HoloLens 2.
 author: jessemcculloch
 ms.author: jemccull